Mecxer713/wialon-package/README.md

 ﻿# Wialon SDK for Laravel & Symfony

-> A production-ready, framework-agnostic SDK with native integrations for Laravel and Symfony.
+> 🚀 A **developer-first**, production-ready SDK to integrate the **Wialon (Gurtam) API** into Laravel & Symfony — with zero-auth pain, zero-SSL pain, and a clean architecture you’ll actually enjoy using.

 ---